 Figure 3: September 2015 monthly mean probability of ice (fraction of ensemble members with ice concentration > 0.15).
-Note: The numerical value of our sea ice forecast before bias correction, $4.5 \times 10^{12} \mathrm{m}^2$, will be the area integral of the ice probabilities represented by this figure.
+Note: No bias correction has been applied here, and thus the numerical value of our sea ice forecast before bias correction, $2.8 \times 10^{12} \text{m}^2$, will be the area integral of the ice probabilities represented by this figure.
 The black line is the ice edge of the ensemble mean ice concentration as in figure 2.
 The green and cyan lines are the ice edges of the 1996-2009 sea ice concentration climatologies for the hindcast and observations respectively.
+In areas where the modeled climatological ice edge is inside the observed climatological ice edge, one would expect model bias to deflate the probability of ice.